Logotherapy

 Core Mechanism

-Discovering or creating meaning in suffering through Socratic dialogue, paradoxical intention, and dereflection from symptom fixation
+Discovering meaning already present in a situation, including in unavoidable suffering, through Socratic dialogue, paradoxical intention, and dereflection from symptom fixation

 Ontology